sugarcane-mk/assistive_speech_tech_meity/README.md

 make clean -j $(nproc)
 make -j $(nproc)
 ```
-Use Old steps and utils from cwd/
-All your training and decoding scripts inside cwd/ should reference steps/ and utils/ from the same cwd/ folder, not the global Kaldi folders.
+> Note: All training and decoding scripts inside the cwd/ directory must use the local steps/ and utils/ directories provided in the same folder.
+Do not use the global or system-wide Kaldi versions of these directories.
+Replace any existing steps/ and utils/ folders with the versions included in the assistive_speech_tech_meity.zip package to ensure compatibility with the older Kaldi setup used to train and test the models.

 ![image](https://github.com/user-attachments/assets/c4ffe85d-772b-44e1-a578-7562f73be6db)
 ---